QingTian1927/SearTxT-and-Texter/README.md

 .lisp .go .hs
 -----------------------------------------
 ```
-It accomplishes this by reading these files in plain text mode, and then copying the entire content to a separate `.txt` file (very *ingenious*, ikr).
+It accomplishes this by reading these files in plain text mode, and then copying the contents to a separate `.txt` file (very *ingenious*, ikr).
 If you want additional file formats, simply add them to `unsupported_types.conf`

 ## Building From Source
 If you feel like compiling your own executables, you can theoretically do so with any compatible CPython compilers.
 Though the official releases were compiled with Nuitka, this section will provide instructions for Nuitka and PyInstaller.